Sequential Apportionment from Stationary Divisor Methods: Sequential Apportionment

 \section{Sequential Apportionment}

 Proportional representation systems assign seats to parties in roughly the same proportion as the votes they receive.
-The d'Hondt method---also called the greatest divisors method---assigns seats to each party sequentially by dividing their vote count by successive divisors $1, 2, 3, \dots$ and allocating the next seat to the party with the greatest ratio.
+The D'Hondt method---also called the greatest divisor method---assigns seats to each party sequentially by dividing their vote count by successive divisors $1, 2, 3, \dots$ and allocating the next seat to the party with the greatest ratio.
 At each step, the divisor for the party that received the previous seat is updated.
 The process is repeated until all seats have been allocated.
 We illustrate with an example from the 2022 Northern Ireland Assembly.
 This election was notable in part because it was the first election in which Sinn F\'ein was awarded the largest number of seats.
 Eight parties received seats, based on the number of votes received.
-Following the election, positions for the Executive Committee were selected sequentially using the d'Hondt method.
+The First Minister and deputy First Minister were nominated by the largest and second largest parties, respectively \cite{Education}.
+The remaining eight positions of the Executive Committee were selected sequentially using the D'Hondt method.
 However, instead of using the popular vote totals, the proportions were based on the number of seats received by each party in the Assembly.

-\begin{example} The 2022 election for the Northern Ireland Assembly resulted in the following eight parties receiving seats:
+\begin{example} The 2022 election for the Northern Ireland Assembly resulted in the following eight parties receiving seats \cite{BBC}; the parties and their number of seats were:

 2mm

 2mm